Date of Degree

 Copyright 2011 Brian Alan Almquist

 Almquist, Brian Alan.
-"Mining for evidence in enterprise corpora." doctoral dissertation, University of Iowa, 2011.
+"Mining for evidence in enterprise corpora."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.